docker-rpm-builder/docker-rpm-builder/README.md

 Spectemplates are automatically compiled when using the **dir** command, but can be manually generated with the **genspec** command (see below).

-## Generating a specfile and caching build dependencies
+## Manually generating specfile to enable caching of build dependencies

 Take a look at [example/from_remote_source](example/from_remote_source) - the whole idea is: